 The EIS Process

-The Council retains an independent consultant to help in the preparation and review of the document.
+The Council retains an independent consultant to help in the preparation and review of the EIS.
 The applicant bears the expense of the EIS preparation, but the consultant working for the Council helps ensures that all pertinent environmental issues are addressed thoroughly.
 The Council can require the applicant to provide additional information that may require the applicant to conduct specific investigations.

 The amount of time required to develop an EIS depends on:

 The public is notified when the draft EIS is ready.
-The EIS is subjected to public review.
+The EIS is subject to public review.
 The Council holds public hearings on the draft EIS.
 If it is a joint federal/state EIS, joint hearings are held.
 At the same time the EIS is developed and related public hearings on the draft EIS are held, adjudicative proceedings may take place.
 However, the adjudicative proceedings must be finalized before the Council issues the final EIS.

 Adjudicative proceedings are held at the same time air and water discharge permits are developed.

 EFSEC's certification process calls for the Council to hold hearings on the proposed project to allow the applicant and opponents to present information to support their cases.
 Council rule requires the hearings to be conducted as "Adjudicative Proceedings" (Chapter 463-30 WAC).
 Land use preemption issues may be heard during these proceedings.

-The Council's Adjudicatory Proceeding is a formal hearing process similar to courtroom proceedings, where the Council hears from the official "parties" to the proceedings.
+The Council's adjudicatory proceeding is a formal hearing process similar to a courtroom proceeding, where the Council hears from the official "parties" to the proceedings.
 By law all state agencies and local governments with members on the Council are considered parties to any Adjudicatory Proceeding before the Council (however, they may not elect to participate as a party).
-If an agency wishes to be an active participant in the proceedings, the agency's Assistant Attorney General represents the agency during the proceedings.
+An agency wishing to be an active participant in the proceedings may be represented by the agency's Assistant Attorney General during the proceedings.
 The state Attorney General's Office appoints a Counsel for the Environment to be a party in the proceedings representing the public and its interest in protecting the quality of the environment.